FAQ

 Final Phase

-Product Design: artwork, LP/CD production, digital and print campaign, accompanying AV material.
+Product Design: artwork, promo shots, LP/CD production, digital and print campaign, accompanying AV material.

 Emergency Funds